 on January 19, 2017 by Kitsumeda

-Fate/Extella: The Umbral Star is the sequel to 2010’s excellent PSP JRPG.
-With a name so weird we had to crank out the old dusty Latin dictionary (AKA google) to once and for all crack Type Moon’s cryptic but catchy naming convention.
+Fate/Extella: The Umbral Star is the sequel to 2010’s excellent PSP JRPG, with a name so weird we had to crank out the old dusty Latin dictionary (AKA Google) to once and for all crack Type Moon’s cryptic but catchy naming convention.
 What I got was Fate/Star: The Shadow Star… yep, it still makes no sense.

 Fate/Extella: The Umbral Star takes place after the events of Fate/Extra.
-The Holy Grail War is over and the remaining Servants fight for the territory within virtual world of the Moon Cell.
+The Holy Grail War is over and the remaining Servants fight for the territory within the virtual world of the Moon Cell.
 You soon find out that there are multiple versions of you, each supported by a different Servant.
 The story can be quite complicated at times.
 It expects prior knowledge of the series and throws you headfirst into meaty story segments.
 Thankfully, the game has an imposing encyclopedia noting all the events and terminology from the series’ rich lore.
 There are actually three different campaigns here, one for each of the Servants.
 You have Nero Claudius the saber, Tamamo no Mae the cheeky magician and finally one more mysterious saber who wants to foil everyone’s plans.

 After the lengthy but engaging visual novel Fate/Stay Night, and the tactical and story-driven JRPG Fate/Extra for the PSP, Fate/Extella was brave enough to try something completely different.
 This time the series enters the realm of hack-and-slash with very accessible Warriors-like gameplay.

 Dynasty Warriors has always been a fast-paced series, however it is nothing compared to Fate/Extella’s blazing fast combat.
 While in battle, the game has absolutely no down time.
 Even when running from one territory to another, the game simply warps you there at supersonic speeds.